Pre-Practicum Health & Safety Requirements Form FAQs

 - Where do I submit the pre-practicum health forms (Forms A, B, C, D) and documents when finished?

-- Who pays for the health form costs?
+- Who is responsible for the health form costs?

 - The cost of completing the requirements is the responsibility of the student entering the program.